Skip to main content

 [iii] Notes to Chapter 33

-We suggest that the traces of the Succoth campsite should be sought on the left bank of the Jordan, in the vicinity of the Jordanian town of Damia, situated within the Wadi Abu al-Shenanir area (32°06'N, 35°34'E).
-This settlement thrives along the road leading to an ancient ford on the Jordan River and the now-defunct «Damia Bridge».
-From the fields in the area of the Damia settlement, it is approximately 12 km to the nearest ford across the Zarqa River (Jabbok) at the village of As-Sawaliha (Aş Şawāliḩah, 32°10'58"N, 35°37'12"E).
-Such a distance could be traversed by a caravan within a single daylight period (2024АрхиповСВ).
+We suggest that the traces of the Succoth Camp should be sought on the left bank of the Jordan, in the vicinity of the Jordanian town of Damia, situated within the Wadi Abu al-Shenanir area (32°06'N, 35°34'E).
+This settlement thrives near the road leading to an ancient ford on the Jordan River and the now-defunct «Damia Bridge».
+Furthermore, from the fields in the area of the Damia settlement, it is approximately 12 km to the nearest ford across the Zarqa River (Jabbok) near the village of As-Sawaliha (Aş Şawāliḩah, 32°10'58"N, 35°37'12"E).
+Consequently, such a distance could be traversed by a caravan within a single daylight period (2024АрхиповСВ).

 (The conclusion compiled by the AI agent, with our minor changes)